What are elements?

 - "Sticky" ensures that an element is "fixed" at a position relative to the top of the screen after the website visitor scrolls past

 With Transform, the appearance of the element can be further changed.
-There are 4 options available:
+There are four options available:

 - With "Translate", you move the element on the website without moving or otherwise affecting the remaining elements